dilyabareeva/quanda/docs/source/index.rst

 |quanda| is a toolkit for **quan**\ titative evaluation of **d**\ ata **a**\ ttribution methods in **PyTorch**.

 .. note::
     |quanda| is currently in development.
 We are actively working on expanding the library and improving the documentation.
-If you have any questions, please `open an issue <https://github.com/dilyabareeva/quanda/issues/new/choose>`_ or write us at dilyabareeva@gmail.com or galip.uemit.yolcu@hhi.fraunhofer.de.
+If you have any questions, please open an issue or write us an e-mail.

 .. figure:: _static/fig_1_source.png
    :alt: Figure 1